zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

       ...
     }

-**When you are using thing shadow API, make sure you init the shadow with your device thing name first:**
+**When you are using thing shadow API, make sure you initialize the shadow with your device thing name first:**

 	myClient.shadow_init(AWS_IOT_MY_THING_NAME);